JeffHing/angular-width-query/README.md

 ```

 The widthQuery directive can be passed the base HTML class, or a set of
 options.
-These options override any options passed to the factory method.
+These options override the options passed to the factory method.

 ```html
 <div width-query="{